jpchauvel/chauvel.org/blog/solana-dapp.md

 ```

 - **Dynamic Updating**: With the `update_pda()` function, the script simplifies
   updating existing PDA data.
-It intelligently checks the current data size and
+It checks the current data size and resizes the
-resizes the PDA storage dynamically if necessary, ensuring efficient use of
+PDA storage dynamically if necessary, ensuring efficient use of resources and
-resources and effortless data management.
+effortless data management.

 ```python
 async def update_pda(program: Program, nonce: int, new_message: str) -> None: